-- SaaS firms may offer their clients several benefits including the following: - lower costs by eliminating or reducing software, hardware, maintenance, and staff expenses. - financial risk mitigation since startup costs are so low. - potentially faster deployment times compared with installed packaged software or systems developed in-house. - costs are a variable operating expense rather than a large, fixed capital expense. - scalable systems make it easier for firms to ramp up during periods of unexpectedly high system use. - higher quality and service levels through instantly available upgrades, vendor scale economies, and expertise gained across its entire client base. - remote access and availability-most SaaS offerings are accessed through any Web browser, and often even by phone or other mobile device. - Vendors of SaaS products benefit by: - limiting development to a single platform, instead of having to create versions for different operating systems. - tighter feedback loop with clients, helping fuel innovation and responsiveness. - ability to instantly deploy bug fixes and product enhancements to all users. - lower distribution costs. - accessibility to anyone with an Internet connection. - greatly reduces software piracy. - Microtransactions and ad-supported gaming present alternatives to conventional purchased video games.
-Firms leveraging these models potentially benefit from a host of SaaS advantages, including direct-to-consumer distribution, instant upgrades, continued revenue streams rather than one-time purchase payments, and a method for combating piracy.
+- SaaS firms may offer their clients several benefits including the following: - lower costs by eliminating or reducing software, hardware, maintenance, and staff expenses - financial risk mitigation since start-up costs are so low - potentially faster deployment times compared with installed packaged software or systems developed in-house - costs that are a variable operating expense rather than a large, fixed capital expense - scalable systems that make it easier for firms to ramp up during periods of unexpectedly high system use - higher quality and service levels through instantly available upgrades, vendor scale economies, and expertise gained across its entire client base - remote access and availability-most SaaS offerings are accessed through any Web browser, and often even by phone or other mobile device - Vendors of SaaS products benefit from the following: - limiting development to a single platform, instead of having to create versions for different operating systems - tighter feedback loop with clients, helping fuel innovation and responsiveness - ability to instantly deploy bug fixes and product enhancements to all users - lower distribution costs - accessibility to anyone with an Internet connection - greatly reduced risk of software piracy - Microtransactions and ad-supported gaming present alternatives to conventional purchased video games.
+Firms leveraging these models potentially benefit from a host of SaaS advantages, including direct-toconsumer distribution, instant upgrades, continued revenue streams rather than one-time purchase payments, and a method for combating piracy.